essej/paulxstretch/readme.txt

 History :

 02-27-2018 1.0.3
-	-Fixed bug with the number of harmonics parameter not getting saved and recalled -Basic feature to allow offline rendering of the output of the plugin into a new file -Possibly release "stand alone plugin" version 02-23-2018 1.0.2
+	-Added free filter spectral processing module (may use lots of CPU) -Basic feature to allow offline rendering of the output of the plugin into a new file -Fixed bug with the number of harmonics parameter not getting saved and recalled 02-23-2018 1.0.2
 	-Added stretch processing bypass parameter (to play the original sound looped like it is passed into the stretcher) -Show approximate stretched output duration in info label (only valid if the stretch amount is not automated in the host)